DannyBoyNYC/Full-Stack-Web-Development/readme.md

 #Full Stack Web Development Diploma

 The proliferation of full stack developer bootcamps testifies to the need for the skills in the industry but most of these bootcamps do not cover the critical task of front end development.
 This proposal is unique in its emphasis on those front end skills which are typically dealt with by the bootcamps in a perfunctory manner, if at all.
 The diploma offers instruction in both front and back end skills on order to create a more rounded full stack developer.
-We anticipate that students coming to NYU for this offering will be interested in the high level design, decision making and leadership rolls as well as the hard skills required for a fully rounded education in the field.
-And we intend to offer just that.
+We anticipate that students coming to NYU for this offering will be interested in the high level design and decision making as well as the hard skills required for a fully rounded education in the field.

 This diploma course takes the student from the basics of designing a web page to the ability to develop web applications using the technologies most in demand in the industry.
 Currently this means developing web apps using Node, ExpressJS, Angular, React and MongoDB but this will change over time.
 For this reason we recommend a curriculum reevaluation every 4 semesters (2 sessions).